confluentinc/kafka-rest/docs/deployment.rst

 When deploying multiple |crest| instances it is important that your consumer client handle exceptions returned from a failed consumer instance.
 Following an exception your client should attempt to create a new consumer instance using the load balancer address in order to swtich to an active |crest| instance.
-As noted above the client should use the absolute URL returned after creating a consuer instance for further communication.
+As noted above the client should use the absolute URL returned after creating a consumer instance for further communication.
 Producing messages through multiple |crest| instances doesn't require this level of exception handling.